bemurphy/github_org_ai_repos/instructions/instructions.md

 1. Ability to search all public repos for a given org for keywords like "llm" or "ai" 1.1 Use a python memcached client to allow caching all the org search results.
 Caching should be conditional via the env ENABLE_CACHING=true.
-2. Ability to individually browse matches from public repo search and extract the description and README.md files
+2. Ability to individually browse matches from public repo search and extract the description and README.md files 2.1 Use a python memcached client to allow caching all the repo results.
+Follow previous caching pattern.
 3. Ability to run repository names, descriptions, and README through an LLM to check if the repository is AI related.
 Generate a confidence score 1-5.
 4. Output matched repositories in a markdown report, with the repo name, url, description, and confidence score provided